perone/Pyevolve/docs/source/graphs.rst

       I recommend the Sqliteman tool to open the database and see the contents or structure, if you are interested.

-When you run your GA, all the statistics will be dumped to this database, and you have an ID for this run, which is the identify parameter.
+When you run your GA, all the statistics will be dumped to this database, and you will have an ID for this run, which is the identify parameter.
 So when you use the graph tool, it will read the statistics from this database file.
 The "identify" parameter is passed to the tool using the "-i" option, like this: ::

    pyevolve_graph.py -i ex1 -1

-By default, this tool will use the database file named *pyevolve.db*, but you can change using the "-f" option like this: ::
+By default, this tool will use the database file named *pyevolve.db*, but you can change that using the "-f" option like this: ::

    pyevolve_graph.py -i ex1 -1 -f another_db.db